libp2p/js-libp2p/src/peer-store/README.md

 ## Address Book

 The `addressBook` keeps the known multiaddrs of a peer.
-The multiaddrs of each peer are not a constant and the Address book must have this into consideration.
+The multiaddrs of each peer may change over time and the Address Book must account for this.

 `Map<string, multiaddrInfo>`